pando85/i3-auto-layout/README.md

 # i3-auto-layout

 Automatic, optimal tiling for i3wm inspired by the deprecated `i3-alternating-layouts` and bspwm.
 An appropriate split is set for each window based on its geometry.

 Improvements over `i3-alternating-layouts`:

 - single compiled binary with no dependencies (except i3 of course)
 - written in Rust for maximum performance and low resource usage (~0% CPU, ~0% MEM)
 - works asynchronously over IPC
+- [Sway](https://swaywm.org/) compatibility.
+Same binary works for both i3 and Sway.

 ## Before